sendgrid/docs/content/docs/for-developers/parsing-email/setting-up-the-inbound-parse-webhook.md

  show: true
 ---

-As you’re probably aware, SendGrid is great at sending your email, but SendGrid can also help you process email using the Inbound Parse Webhook.
+As you are probably aware, SendGrid is great at sending your email, but SendGrid can also help you process email using the Inbound Parse Webhook.
 The Inbound Parse Webhook processes all incoming email for a domain or subdomain, parses the contents and attachments then POSTs multipart/form-data to a URL that you choose.

 <call-out>